EricFecteau/rust-data-analysis/src/2_data/databases.md

 # Database

 This section will explore how to work with SQL databases in Rust.
-In the [Data]() section of the setup, a PostgreSQL server was set up and the lfs data was loaded.
+This section relies on the optional `SQL` section in the [Data](../1_start/data.md#sql-optional) section of the setup, where a PostgreSQL server was set up and the lfs data was loaded.

 ## Direct queries